 It’s one of your busiest organs, performing over 500 functions including helping to process digested food, filter out toxins (like alcohol) and control cholesterol.

-Dr Mark Wright, a consultant hepatologist, advises at least two alcohol-free days a week and no more than 21 units a week for a man and 14 for a woman.
+Dr. Mark Wright (opens in new tab), a consultant hepatologist, advises at least two alcohol-free days a week and no more than 21 units a week for a man and 14 for a woman.

 Other things that tax the liver include processed foods, so try to avoid processed foods this January and instead cook from scratch.

-“Drink more water and eat fruit, veg and quality proteins like nuts, seeds and eggs – they all help with liver recovery,” adds clinical nutritionist Peter Cox.
+“Drink more water and eat fruit, veg and quality proteins like nuts, seeds, and eggs – they all help with liver recovery,” adds clinical nutritionist Peter Cox (opens in new tab).

 Digestion is a demanding task so, every so often, lend your gut a helping hand by having a day eating foods that are well cooked – raw food takes more energy to break down.